Norwegian Air to seek compensation from Boeing for MAX groundings

 “We are able to accommodate most intra-European passengers by these efforts but are still working on other options for our passengers traveling between Ireland and the U.S.,” Norwegian said.

-Reporting by Terje Solsvik and Lefteris Karagiannopoulos; Editing by Kim Coghill and Susan Fenton
+Additional reporting by Lefteris Karagiannopoulos; Editing by Kim Coghill and Susan Fenton